Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Choose NSCC

-• The NSCC Advanced Diploma in International Business has a reputation for being one of the most innovative and useful post-secondary business programs in Nova Scotia and was acknowledged as such by the Nova Scotia Business Journal.
+• This program has a reputation for being one of the most innovative and useful post-secondary business programs in Nova Scotia and was acknowledged as such by the Nova Scotia Business Journal.

 • You learn from experienced, industry-connected instructors.